silvavin/trilha-css-desafio-01/README.md

-# Landing Page
+## Landing Page

-Este projeto é uma página desenvolvida como parte do desafio da Trilha de CSS da DIO, com foco no uso de HTML5 e CSS3 para construir uma landing page simples, responsiva e com boa estrutura sem uso de frameworks ou bibliotecas externas.
+This project is a page developed as part of the CSS Track challenge at DIO, focusing on the use of HTML5 and CSS3 to build a simple, responsive, and well-structured landing page without using frameworks or external libraries.

-Uma breve descrição sobre o que esse projeto faz e para quem ele é
+A brief description of what this project does and who it is for.

-## Funcionalidades
+## Features

-- Banner inicial com logotipo, título e botão de chamada para ação.
+- Initial banner with logo, title, and call-to-action button.

-- Seção de conteúdo explicando os módulos do curso.
+- Content section explaining the course modules.

-- Sessão de destaque com a frase "TRANSFORME O MUNDO COM A GENTE".
+- Highlight section with the phrase "TRANSFORM THE WORLD WITH US."

-- Desafios profissionais com texto e imagem ilustrativa.
+- Professional challenges with text and illustrative image.

-- Rodapé com logotipo da DIO e link direto para o site.
+-Footer with DIO logo and direct link to the website.

-## Tecnologias Utilizadas
+## Technologies Used

-- HTML5 → Estrutura semântica e organizada.
+HTML5 → Semantic and organized structure.

-- CSS3 → Estilização, layout e responsividade.
+CSS3 → Styling, layout, and responsiveness.

-## Aprendizados
+## Learnings

-- Estruturação de uma landing page sem frameworks.
+Structuring a landing page without frameworks.

-- Organização de seções com HTML semântico.
+Organizing sections with semantic HTML.

-- Aplicação de estilos CSS para banners, seções e rodapé.
+Applying CSS styles for banners, sections, and footer.